2022 French Open women's singles draw, results - Roland Garros

 Instead, the other top contenders include 2018 Roland Garros winner Simona Halep of Romania (potential Swiatek fourth-round foe) and world No. 3 Paula Badosa of Spain (potential Swiatek semifinal foe).

-The bottom half of the draw was ravaged in the first round with four of the top five seeds upset: No. 2 Barbora Krejcikova, the defending champion, plus No. 5 Anett Kontaveit, No. 6 Ons Jabeur and No. 10 Garbine Muguruza.
+The bottom half of the draw was ravaged in the first two rounds with the top six seeds upset: No. 2 Barbora Krejcikova, the defending champion, No. 4 Maria Sakkari, No. 5 Anett Kontaveit, No. 6 Ons Jabeur, No. 10 Garbine Muguruza and No. 12 Emma Raducanu.

 Naomi Osaka, unseeded after taking time off last year, lost her opening match to American Amanda Anisimova, who also knocked Osaka out of the Australian Open.